-UKTD recognises the important role it plays in supporting the mental health and wellbeing of all learners, particularly in these current times when worries about coronavirus (Covid-19) and feelings of stress, anxiety or depression may be heightened.
-Everyone's response to stress is different and a key role that all staff play is to be alert to any changes in behaviour or coursework progress and to recognise this may be a sign that a learner is struggling emotionally, experiencing a mental health problem, or is at risk of developing one.
+UKTD recognises the important role it plays in supporting the mental health and wellbeing of all learners.
+Everyone's response to bereavement, loss, anxiety, stress and trauma is different and a key role that all staff play is to be alert to any changes in behaviour or coursework progress and to recognise this may be a sign that a learner is struggling emotionally, experiencing a mental health problem, or is at risk of developing one.
 UKTD promote good mental and physical wellbeing through our 'British Values and Wellbeing Activities' and online tasks, giving learners opportunities to access information, support them on a number of topics and have discussions with their tutors.